 -Sites are discouraged from using the GEC health factors

 elsewhere.
-Phase II of the GEC project will involve national
+Phase II of the GEC project will involve national roll-up.

-extraction rules may not be able to distinguish the data source.
+may not be able to distinguish the data source.

 -Users should not enter GEC health factors from the Encounter